TrevorJA/Pywr_DRB_documentation/docs/Supplemental/synthetic_generation.md

+**********
+## Overview
+Why are we generating ensembles of flows?

+### Ensemble generation goals

+Exploratory, bottom-up policy assessments rely upon a sampling of a wide range of plausible scenarios (or streamflow conditions) and subsequent identification of consequential scenarios.
+Given that only a single historic streamflow timeseries is available, we generate a large set, or ensemble, of streamflow timeseries to explore via simulation.

+#### Goals of synthetic generation:
+1. Framework must be flexible enough to allow for drought not observed in the historic record, and include extreme events.
+2. Must approximately maintain historic statistical properties.
+3. Must provide parameters to adjust the severity of the scenario droughts.

+******
-# Kirsch-Nowak Synthetic Ensemble Generator
+## Kirsch-Nowak Synthetic Generator

+The Kirsch-Nowak synthetic streamflow generation method has been shown to produce streamflow timeseries that maintain the historic streamflow statistics while capturing the large degree of internal variability inherent in the system.

-As the name implies, the Kirsch-Nowak synthetic generation method consists of two components.
+The Kirsch-Nowak synthetic generation method consists of two components.

 First, a bootstrapping technique combined with a Cholesky decomposition of the autocorrelation matrix are used to generate an ensemble of flows which preserves historic cross-site correlation and inter-site temporal correlation.
 (This is the *Kirsch* part of the Kirsch-Nowak generator.)

 The monthly flows are then disaggregated, converted from monthly flows to daily flow values using the method presented in [Nowak et al. (2010)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2009WR008530).

-## Kirsch monthly streamflow generator
+### Kirsch monthly streamflow generator

-This method uses a bootstrap technique to sample from the historic record in a way that maintains cross-site correlations.
+Also known as the *modified Fractional Gaussian Noise* generator.
+This method bootstrap technique to sample from the historic record in a way that maintains cross-site correlations.
 Additionally, a Cholesky decomposition of the historic autocorrelation matrix to impose inter-site temporal correlation.

-This method is presented in detail in Kirsch et al. 2013.
+This method is presented in detail in [[Kirsch et al. 2013]].

 Given historic streamflow at $m$ sites, $Q_H \in \mathcal{R}^{N_h \times T}$, where $N_H$ is the number of years and $T$ is the timesteps per year.